SokichiFujita/react-flux-babel-webpack-eslint-jest/README.md

 2. Generate a project and tests.

 ```
 node setup init                           // Setup a new react project.
 node setup generate test                  // Search your React components and generate test for the components.
+node setup generate store [StoreName]     // Search your React components and generate test for the components.
 ```

 ## Supported npm commands